olillevik/skatteetaten.github.io/OpenShift/index.md

  * Base Images: A set of Alpine Linux based Docker Images that all our applications are built from

 The following sections will describe these components in more detail.

+## How the Norwegian Tax Administration is Organized for Software Development

+TODO: To make sense of the features of the Aurora Console and AOC we need to describe how we are organized; projects the Line, applications/micro services, environments, Common Components, etc.

+## Image Build Process

+TODO: These are just things we need to remember to write about:
+ * Applications already exist on Nexus as Leveransepakker (Application Deliveries?)
+ * A Docker image (Architect) is triggered via an OpenShift BuildConfig using a Custom Build Strategy with the GAV of the Application Delivery to build.
+ * Based on the technology used in the Application Delivery (Java or Node) an appropriate base image is selected
+ * The application along with a few commonly used resources (logging config, etc) is added to the image
+ * The image is pushed to a central Docker Registry
+ * The image is tagged with the version of the builder image, the version of the base image and the application version, collectively called the Aurora Version.
+Several other tags are also pushed (major, minor, patch).
+ * When an image is pushed, OpenShift ImageStreams may trigger application redeploys from ImageChange triggers.
+ * BuildConfigs may be triggered to rebuild images for specific application versions from ImageChange triggers from both the Builder Image (Architect) and the base images.
+Rebuilding application images may in turn result in automatic redeploys from ImageChange triggers.
+Commonly, when releasing for instance a new base image for Java with a new Java Runtime Environment version, hundreds of application images are automatically rebuilt - and in some cases automatically redeployed by the platform.

 ### The architecture behind Aurora OpenShift